 One of the trade sectors included in the TBML system and of most significant concern to international authorities is the maritime trade sector.
 This is because the naval trade sector encompasses many disciplines of the global market: from (licit) fishing to the transport of containerized goods to the sale of marine animals (on this subject, the Gafi has issued specific guidance).
+Maritime trade by sea relies on the transport of containerized goods and additional naval platforms to transport materials such as hydrocarbons, gas, and 'special' goods.
 Money laundering is an activity that generates billions and billions of profits per year.
 Furthermore, in the discipline addressed by the TBML, as a macro category, the maritime trade sector also includes (albeit indirectly as an accidental phenomenon) the criminal activity of maritime piracy.
 Therefore, it is necessary to premise that the maritime trade sector.
-Concerning the import and export Cargo sector, illegal activities have been compromised several times: e.g., the instrumental use of Containers for the fraudulent transport of undeclared foreign money, trafficking in minors, illegal immigration, counterfeit goods, transportation of objects and vehicles originating from crime, etc..
+Concerning the import and export Cargo sector, illegal activities have been compromised several times, e.g., the instrumental use of Containers for the fraudulent transport of undeclared foreign money, trafficking in minors, illegal immigration, counterfeit goods, transportation of objects and vehicles originating from crime, etc.

 Maritime piracy exists as long as there is a need to transport goods by sea.
-Today's pirates do not come from Cilicia or North Africa but many different parts of the world.
-According to the IMB (International Maritime Bureau), maritime piracy attacks occur most in South America, on the African Continent (the Horn of Africa, Gulf of Guinea, Suez Canal, and the Gulf of Aden) the Indian Ocean.
+Today's pirates do not come from Cilicia or North Africa but from many different parts of the world.
+According to the IMB (International Maritime Bureau), maritime piracy attacks occur most in South America, on the African Continent (the Horn of Africa, Gulf of Guinea, Suez Canal, and the Gulf of Aden), and the Indian Ocean.
 The same authority also recorded that between the years 2006 and 2009, pirates had the highest number of attempts to attack ships at sea for boarding, extortion, and ransom.

-To quantify the proceeds of maritime piracy, one need only think of the direct and indirect costs that are generated during a maritime piracy attack; the value of the ship determines this amount and the goods carried.
+To quantify the proceeds of maritime piracy, one needs only think of the direct and indirect costs that are generated during a maritime piracy attack; the value of the ship determines this amount and the goods carried.
 Then at a later stage, one must consider the revenue generated by resale, extortion, and possible ransom payments for revenue that can reach above 20-30 million.
-Furthermore, according to some international investigations, it is claimed that once the boarding operation has been successful and the contents of the ship have been robbed (sometimes it even happens that the entire ship is seized), the goods are transferred from the coast to central states of the continent (e.g. on the African continent, it has been demonstrated that several goods recovered in Niger came from Somalia in a previous attack by Somali pirates).
+Furthermore, according to some international investigations, it is claimed that once the boarding operation has been successful and the contents of the ship have been robbed (sometimes it even happens that the entire ship is seized), the goods are transferred from the coast to central states of the continent (e.g., on the African continent, it has been demonstrated that several goods recovered in Niger came from Somalia in a previous attack by Somali pirates).
 Then, using licit or illicit channels, the transfer is made to another continent.

-The international financial supervisory authority FATF has over the years issued several indicators to help 'insiders' mitigate the entry of illicit capital from the criminal activity of maritime piracy.
+The International Financial Supervisory Authority FATF has, over the years, issued several indicators to help 'insiders' mitigate the entry of illicit capital from the criminal activity of maritime piracy.
 These indicators are based on identifying and monitoring illicit funds or economic remittances and, therefore, illegal activities.
 The indicators presented are subjective and objective; they represent a wake-up call and are essentially based on the reconstruction and traceability of these assets.
 About the subjective element, one must identify the country of origin of the holder of the transaction/transfer (sometimes coinciding with the countries on the AML/CFT Blacklist and Greylist), paying attention to countries such as Bolivia, Brazil, Venezuela, Panama, Guatemala, countries of the Horn of Africa, Congo, Mozambique, Somalia, Ethiopia, Cameroon, Tunisia, Libya, Egypt, Vietnam, Malaysia, Thailand, Myanmar, India, and China.

 Therefore, there must be ad hoc anti-piracy instruments in the domestic legislation of these states.
 For example, on the legislative front, the transposition and enactment of specific international and national acts prevent and mitigate the occurrence of this risky event.
 On the criminal litigation front, they are providing greater repression in terms of punishment and imprisonment for the perpetrators and genuine interest on the part of the judicial and investigative authorities in pursuing the crime.
 Finally, on the operational front (at sea), provide military and maritime police forces with sufficient means, training, and knowledge in the field of anti-piracy.
-Important, however, is the establishment, dialogue, and active collaboration in the areas of extrajudicial cooperation, maritime cooperation (enabling maritime control and intervention activities), and the exchange of economic data between respectively competent financial authorities.
+Important, however, is the establishment, dialogue, and active collaboration in the areas of extrajudicial cooperation, maritime cooperation (enabling maritime control and intervention activities), and the exchange of economic data between competent financial authorities.
 This last point, economic risk, is given little importance in the international context.
 Still, according to some researchers, if the economic capacity of these criminal organizations can be blocked, the capacity for the crime to be carried out is blocked or reduced.